 Innovations must be creative and original.
-Copying other innovations will not benefit the student in any way during the evaluation process.
-Students talents and interest should be incorporated into the project.
+Copying other innovations will get a team or individual eliminated.
 Students should address developments or information that have not been seen before.

 Field knowledge (20%)

-The student has to show a high amount of STEM knowledge in their project according to the grade they are in.
+The student has to show a high amount of STEM knowledge in their project.

 Grammar and Mechanics (20%)